Size ranking: 35th

 The mythical single-horned beast, the unicorn, is represented by this constellation which was unknown to the ancient Greeks.
-Monoceros was first depicted in 1612 under the name Monoceros Unicornis on a globe by the Dutch theologian and cartographer Petrus Plancius (this was the same globe on which Camelopardalis, another of his inventions, first appeared).
-Plancius apparently introduced the constellation because a unicorn appears several times in the Old Testament of the Bible.
+Monoceros was first depicted in 1612 under the name Monoceros Unicornis on a globe by the Dutch theologian and cartographer Petrus Plancius.
+This was the same globe on which Camelopardalis, another of his inventions, first appeared.

 Monoceros prances between Canis Major (below it) and Canis Minor (above) on the Atlas Coelestis of John Flamsteed (1729).